Parvus8/Parvus8/README.md

         \____/ \__,_/___/___/_/    \_\__,_|\__\___/
         </pre>

-I'm a FullStack Jr. dev with a passion for Data Science.
-I love working on C, C++ and C# projects.
+I'm a FullStack dev with a passion for Data Science.

 -   I’m currently working on React applications.